RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 {{% embed-code "rv/api/20-get-task-id.sh" %}}
 ```

-In this example, the `$TASK_ID` variable holds the value of `taskId`.
+In this example, the `$TASK_ID` variable is set to hold the value of `taskId`.
 For example:

 ```bash
 TASK_ID=166d7f69-f35b-41ed-9128-7d753b642d63
 ```

-You can also query the status of all active tasks or the recently completed tasks in your account:
+You can also query the status of all active tasks or recently completed tasks in your account:

 ```shell
 {{% embed-code "rv/api/30-get-all-tasks.sh" %}}